-A2LA offers accreditation to laboratories performing analytical testing of cannabis and cannabis-derived products, such as flowers, concentrates, butters/waxes, drinks, tinctures, oils and edibles, as well as hemp and hemp-derived products.
+A2LA is the leader in cannabis accreditation, offering accreditation to laboratories performing analytical testing of cannabis and cannabis-derived products, such as flowers, concentrates, butters/waxes, drinks, tinctures, oils and edibles, as well as hemp and hemp-derived products.

 Specific testing may include, but is not limited to, the following:

 - Cannabinoid testing and content (CBC, CBD, CBDa, CBG, CBN, THC, THCa, THCv, etc.)

 - Heavy metals

 - Microbiological contaminants (mold, insects, bacteria, etc.)